Disclosure and Barring Service (DBS)

 Below are useful links for regulated activity providers and professionals and for the Referral form, factsheets and guidance.

-- DBS referral guide: when to refer
+- DBS referral guide: Making barring referrals to the DBS

 - DBS referral guide: referral and barring decision making process